How to Play Poker - For Beginners

-In this guide we'll be looking at how to play poker, taking things right from the start.
-The focus for this introductory guide will be on the game of Texas Hold'em, which is the right place for any new player to the game of poker.
-Texas Holdem is by far the most popular of all poker games and one which has taken the live circuit and online world by storm.
-The game is considerably complex and there is a lot more to the game than will initially meet the eye.
-That said, let's take things in our stride.
-For this article we'll look at how poker is played and won't be focusing on some of the more complex elements which are important to be a winning player.
+In this guide we'll be looking at how to play poker and will assume that you are new to the game.
+Given it's the game that most players start learning, we will look at the game of Texas Hold'em, which really is the right place for any new player to the game.
+Texas Holdem is by far the most popular of all poker games and one which has taken the live circuit and online arena by storm.
+The game is considerably complex and there's a lot more to the game than will initially meet the eye.
+This is a dummies guide on how poker is played so we won't be focusing on some of the more complex elements which are important to be a winning player.

 If you are playing online, you won't need much other than a good PC and a half decent internet connection.
 If you are looking to play live, here are the things you will need:

 1) A standard deck of cards consisting of 52 cards

 2) Units to bet with - this can be real money, chips which you assign a monetary value, matchsticks or any object you have enough of.

 3) A dealer button or object to keep track of the order of play (which players post the blinds)